 2. Empathise as a Dear Friend

-One of the most important in-house nursing qualities is an ability to empathize.
+One of the most important in-house nursing qualities is the ability to empathize.
 You will typically be tending to your patients at home or in a care center.
 So, instead of making this a job, imagine yourself as a savior to these vulnerable and helpless people.
 They look up to you with hope and support.

 You have to give them that.
 Even though at times you would know the harsh truth of their condition or illness, you have to keep them emotionally strong by talking only positive.